 It turns out that is exactly what Cheryl had done.

 How so?
-By signing up to begin Lean Eating in July – while she was in the midst of a European holiday!
+By signing up to begin Precision Nutrition Coaching in July — while she was in the midst of a European holiday!

 A holiday in which she indulged perhaps a little too freely in the pleasures of the table.